monty5811/apostello/docs/deploy_docker.rst

 Deploying with Docker
 =====================

-Deploying with docker is quick and simple with the command line tool bundled in apostello.
+Deploying with docker is quick and simple with our command line tool.

-The docker setup uses caddy as a web server which means that we get automatic SSL for free with no setup required.
+The docker setup uses caddy as a web server which means that we get automatic SSL for free with no additional setup.

 Instructions
 ~~~~~~~~~~~~